Building Doppi: Engineering Through Design

-Progressively updating the library was a problem I avoided for a long time.
-Many alpha and beta versions of Doppi 2.3 actually performed a full library import at every cold launch, which obviously isn’t very efficient.
-I eventually settled on a model that checks for deleted tracks and removes them first, and then proceeds to re-create all artists that have changes.
-The library then swaps the outdated artists with the updated versions, adds in the new ones, re-creates the albums array by flatMapping the albums from the new artists, and then the songs array by flatMapping the songs from the new albums.
-Not very precise, but a lot more efficient than just re-creating everything (well, almost) again from scratch.
+Updating the library without performing an expensive full import was a problem that I avoided for a long time.
+Many alpha and beta versions of Doppi 2.3 actually performed this full import in the background at every cold launch, which wasn’t efficient at all.
+I eventually settled on a model that checks for deleted tracks and removes them first, and then proceeds to re-create all artists that are identified to have changes.
+The library then swaps the old artists with the updated versions, adds in the new ones, re-creates the albums array by flatMapping the albums from the new artists, and then the songs array by flatMapping the songs from the new albums.
+Not as precise as I’d like, but a lot more efficient than just creating everything (well, almost) again from scratch.

-But what about preserving custom metadata?
-I haven’t gotten around to that yet, that’s why 2.3 doesn’t have any features that would require it.
+But what about preserving custom metadata between imports?
+I haven’t gotten around to that yet, which is why 2.3 doesn’t have any features that would require it.

 As I mentioned, this new object graph is a major brain transplant.
 A lot of the work was adapting the existing views and controllers to use the new objects — a long task that actually resulted in less code.
 But also, a big chunk of the work was re-writing and re-structuring the player and queue from scratch.
 On the player side, I devised a high-level abstract class (AbstractPlayer) that could define a basic blueprint for player functionality, with bare-bones implementations that mostly just track state and handle things like remote control input and now-playing info reporting.
 This is designed so any concrete subclass can implement its own playback technology and logic, while preserving a clean and clear interface for playback control.
 On the other hand, with the new Queue class, I had a shot at fixing the main pain points of the old queue: interface clarity and restoration.
 The latter was fixed through NSKeyedArchiver, while the former, well, take a look: